 Crankset Power Meter (Crank Arm Based)

-In addition to making left side crank arms for Shimano, 4iiii and Stages also make complete dual-sided cranksets.
+In addition to making left side crank arms, 4iiii and Stages also make complete dual-sided cranksets.
+In addition, Shimano offers a dual-sided crankset with their own power sensors attached.
 With these power meters, you get a new Shimano crankset with a power sensor attached to the inside of the left and right crank arm.
 Therefore, they are able to measure power from both legs as well as tell you how much power each leg is producing individually.

 Pros: Measures both legs, provides independent left/right power